romlok/godot-tools/README.md

 node, and will alter the parent node's transform in response to mouse/input events.

+RigidCharController and KinematicCharController can be added as children of nodes of the respective type, and will enable their parent to be transformed in response to input events.

-Note that, in line with camera orientation, "forward" for such controlled nodes is considered to be the *negative* Z axis.
+Note that, in line with camera orientation, "forward" for such controlled nodes is by default considered to be the *negative* Z axis.

 ## Gfx